twopir99/WebMobileTeam10ClientNew/README.md

 ## Notes and Gotchas

 If you run this demo using the emulator you will not receive notifications from GCM.
-You need to run it on an actual device to receive messages.
+You need to run it on an actual device to receive messages or install the proper libraries on your emulator (You can follow [this guide](http://www.androidhive.info/2012/10/android-push-notifications-using-google-cloud-messaging-gcm-php-and-mysql/) under the section titled "Installing helper libraries and setting up the Emulator")

 If everything seems right and you are not receiving a registration id response back from Google, try uninstalling and reinstalling your app.
 That has worked for some devs out there.